Khyathi-Priya/Payment-page-WEB-/README.md

 -> UPI
 -> Credit card

+Here i added javascript code in html page only.

 The payment page consists of a form where users can enter necessary payment information, including:

     Card number